arcadeangel/coinop4charity/journal.md

 ## Coin-Op 4 Charity — Dev Journal

-## 09.10.26 22:15  Gamer Pro went live.
+## 09.10.26 22:15  Gamer Pro integration went live.
 Then the BSP-Y02 stations needed debugging.

 Here is a recap of what we did to fix it tonight (wish I caught this before the demos earlier lol).
 Thank you to our partners for immediately reporting the bug and your patience.
 It was worth the hiccups the 2 player on the Legends Gamer Pro running the terminal, the track ball mapping and all is a solid flex.
 Paid a visit to my favorite maker lab of all time today hopefully the big dogs didn't test the terminal with the BSP until after dinner.
 Yikes.